Bascil/golang-fiber-backend/README.md

 A Go (golang) backend application developed on Fiber Framework with React Frontend

-From the original Library:

-> This is intended for developers who wish to expand their skills in using go to develop enterprise applications.
+> This project is intended for developers who wish to expand their skills in using go to develop enterprise applications.
 This application uses MySQL database

-It can be used as a fully functional ERP
+It can be used as a fully functional ERP with a working authentication system as well as user management with roles and permission

 ## Installation